Libor Šmoldas, Milan “Angelo” Novák

 Worth visiting

-Bastion; a little special place for music served with an amazing view of Vyšehrad, music very randomly but worth a visit.
+- Bastion; A special spot where music is served with an amazing view of Vyšehrad.
+The schedule is random, but always worth the visit.

-Bits and pieces; Like you can deduce from the name, pictures from here and there in the world of Czech music. 🙂
+- Bits and pieces; As the name suggests—snapshots from here, there, and everywhere in the world of Czech music. 🙂

 Ateliér 57